Charles Poulett Thomson, 1st Baron Sydenham: Kingston

 Sydenham Public School in Kingston, Ontario, which has operated as an educational facility since its construction in 1853 as the Kingston County Grammar School, was renamed in the 1890s in memory of Lord Sydenham.
 It is in downtown Kingston, and is an Ontario-designated heritage building.

 Sydenham High School, Ontario, a regional high school, is in the village of Sydenham, Frontenac County, Ontario, northwest of Kingston.

 Sydenham Street, in downtown Kingston, runs north-south, and is a two-section street.
 Its southern section runs from West Street to Brock Street.
 Its northern section runs from Princess Street to Raglan Road.
 The two sections are separated by a block of buildings between Brock and Princess Streets.

 Sydenham Road, also in Kingston, runs from outer Princess Street northwards to Highway 401 and beyond, to the village of Sydenham.

 Sydenham Ward, a municipal electoral district in Kingston, is one of twelve such districts in the city, and this designation has been used in Kingston municipal politics since the 1840s, albeit with its boundaries modified several times over the ensuing years.

-The Old Sydenham Heritage Conservation District, in the southeastern sector of DowntownKingston, was formally designated by the city council on 24 March 2015.
+The Old Sydenham Heritage Conservation District, in the southeastern sector of Downtown Kingston, was formally designated by the city council on 24 March 2015.